zzz6519003/substrate-how-to-guides/how-to-substrate/docs/02-pallet-design/storage-value-struct.md

 ## Overview

-Creating a struct of similarly grouped storage items is a neater way to keep track of those items.
-Such items can be easier to reference than keeping individual `StorageValue` items separate when writing a pallet's logic.
+Creating a struct of similarly grouped storage items is a neat way to keep track of them.
+They can be easier to reference than keeping individual `StorageValue` items separate this way.
 In addition, they can be used to ease testing and genesis configuration.

 This guide steps through the procedure of creating a struct in storage which:
-- keeps track of an initial amount (`issuance`);
+- keeps track of an initial amount (`issuance`)
-- keeps track of the account that receives that amount (`minter`);
+- keeps track of the account that receives that amount (`minter`)
-- keeps track of an account that can burn some amount (`burner`);
+- keeps track of an account that can burn some amount (`burner`)
 - is (partially) used in `on_initialize`

 ## Steps